dcdorukcengiz/myrepo/README.md

 # myrepo
-testing my setup
-A line I wrote on my local computer
-Another line I wrote on my local computer
-This is a line added from within RStudio
+This entire document is created within RStudio.
+Seems to work fine.